lordvlads77/fiction_search/README.md

 - Why the Sign up button it's a little more to the right than the New Around here button?

 ## TODO's
-- Remove the greytextField in case I dont use it in the future
+- Remove the greytextField in case I dont use it in the future.